AndreySemechkov/tools/README.md

 The `mysql` directory is your go-to place for MySQL-related automation:

-- `myloader_mydumper`: A Dockerized solution for logical backup and restore at scale of MySQL databases.
+- `backup`: A Dockerized solution for performant logical backup and restore at scale of MySQL databases.
 Utilizing: azcopy, mysql, mydumper, myloader, percona-toolkit and Dockerfile.
   - `Dockerfile`: Dockerfile for creating my portable MySQL toolkit container.
   - `mysqlkit.sh`: CLI toolkit for MySQL database backup and restore.
 The MySQL Toolkit 🚀 supports the following commands:
     - help: Display the script's usage and available options.